casangi/casadocs/README.md

 - Then edit the .rst file to fill in the appropriate description and other relevant info (see *Editing API Content*).

-## Branch and pull request

-#### Branching CASA Docs
+## Branching CASAdocs

 Updates made to master ('latest') are immediately public.
 This can be useful for minor or urgent updates to the documentation that do not require a review.
-Making a documentation *branch* is useful for larger documentation updates, updates that require a reviewe, or updates that should be merged at a later stage (e.g., simulateneously with the code).
+Making a documentation *branch* is useful for larger documentation updates, updates that require a review, or updates that should be merged at a later stage (e.g., simulateneously with the code).

+When a new branch is created, readthedocs will automatically activate it, build it, and then hide it from public display.
+This prevents developer branches from appearing on the casadocs website.
+But they can still be viewed by directly navigating to the URL of the same name as the branch that was created.

 To make a branch, go to: https://github.com/casangi/casadocs/tree/master/docs

 Under the default *“master”* label on the top-left, go to *“find or create a branch”*, add a name (e.g., “test_branch”) and press *“create branch: test_branch” from “master”*.

+To view the documentation for this branch, navigate to: https://casadocs.readthedocs.io/en/test_branch (example only, not a real link)

 One can then update the text on the branch.
 This is easiest to do through Colab: https://colab.research.google.com/github/casangi/casadocs/ <br>